 My experience as an Auxiliar de Conversación in Spain

 In my case, I was assigned to three teachers with different teaching methodologies and classroom management abilities.
 Each has a special way of dealing with the kids.
 The second-grade teacher, Sonia, is very firm yet injects interesting fun stories to the kids to capture the kids’ interest.
 She uses a lot of hand gestures in her classroom management that is very effective in settling down the kids.
 Lilli, the first-grade teacher, is very understanding and patient.
 She allows the students to use their imagination in the activities.
 Guillermo, the first-grade Science teacher, is gentle yet firm with the kids.
 He has this kind of presence in the classroom that captures the students’ attention.
 He is very encouraging and appreciative of the students’ work.

 At the same time, these teachers also have different styles in dealing with assistants.
 Sonia lets me do the talking when it comes to giving out the tests so the students will hear the correct pronunciation.
 It’s the same thing with group activities.
 I also do a lot of material preparation for her.
-Lilli and I work side by side together particularly when first graders require a lot of hard work.
+Lilli and I teach side by side together particularly when first graders require a lot of hard work.
 Guillermo allows me to talk about the previous discussion to refresh the students’ memory and for the students to hear me talk with my accent.